energysistem/manuals/42535-Energy eReader_ProHD/en/0120-resolucion-de-problemas.md

 It is due to the format that has been digitized file.
 Many e-books are digitized and formatted automatically without review.
 Use only reliable content providers, quality content for the best user experience.

-**Can I listen to music while I'm reading an ebook?**

-Yes, the music application lets you listen to your music while you're reading all kinds of eBooks.

 **My battery lasts short.**

 If the battery of your eReader is short, make sure your Wi-Fi connection is off, also make sure you have selected "do not use the Wi-Fi while Stand by" at Wi-Fi Advanced Settings.